 …and I dropped weight and inches exercising less.
 Much less.
-Barely able to fit it in some days I would make myself detach from the computer for 20 minutes at least.
+Barely able to fit it in some days I would detach myself from the computer for at least 20 minutes.
 Some days that was it.
-Some days it was 20 in the morning and 20 in the evening but rarely for two years was there more.
+Some days it was 20 in the morning and 20 in the evening but rarely for 18 months was there more.

 What I stumbled on accidentally about myself began to ring true as I poured over research and began coaching clients and saw the same kind of results.
 It’s not all what you’re thinking: it’s not all high intensity exercise.
 Nope, the results were astounding and the signs and symptoms of each client pointed to a unique combination for each client.
 Some only did yoga.
 (Listen to My TEDx talk for more)

-If you don’t understand all the factors that play into health and weight loss, then you’re probably going to walk through life feeling like you’re stuck with a “slowing metabolism”.
+If you don’t understand all the factors that play into health and weight loss for midlife women, then you’re probably going to walk through life feeling like you’re stuck with a “slowing metabolism”.
 It’s not an easy thing to explain to someone who hasn’t experienced it – and who has been told for decades to do more exercise and eat less (BIG MISTAKE), but I’ll bet that you can appreciate what I’m talking about.

 On the other hand, if you DO know how to work with your body as it ages, you’re going to have an inner confidence and “radiance” that other people can sense.

 Debra has been speaking on fitness and life-enhancing topics for more than 30 years.
 As a prior member of the National Speakers Association she has spoken to hundreds of audiences of all types and sizes including church groups, women’s groups, bankers, professional fitness associations, sheriffs associations (hold the fire!), insurance groups, Health Care Associations, and Golf Pros.
 Personal responsibility for physical activity and nutrition is the common theme in her message, whether that message is for greater productivity at work, decreasing stress levels or improving life satisfaction.
 She’s a Barely Boomer and speaks frequently on Active Aging, Menopause fitness, and Hormone Balancing Exercise.